Thailand Long Stay Visa via Property Investment: The 3 Million Baht Route Explained

 What Is the 3 Million Baht Thailand Longstay Route?

-Under this framework, foreign nationals investing not less than THB 3 million in qualifying real estate may apply for long-stay visa support through Thailand Longstay Service (TLS), in partnership with participating developers.
+Under this framework, foreign nationals investing not less than THB 3 million in qualifying real estate may apply for long-stay visa support through Thailand Longstay Service (TLS).

-Applicants must provide ownership documentation, payment evidence, title deed confirmation, and standard visa application materials.
+Applicants must provide ownership documentation, payment evidence, title deed confirmation and the supporting documentation required by the relevant authorities.

 This route is not an automatic residency programme.
 It is a structured visa facilitation pathway tied to qualifying property investment.